Last Updated on 12/29/2020 by FilipiKnow

 And soon the mysterious Familia Luzuriaga Cemetery came to life.

-It is now situated in an island of Lopez Jaena Street as it intersects with Burgos Ave.
-Tourists can get there by riding a jeepney en route Bangga Patio.
+It is now situated on an island of Lopez Jaena Street as it intersects with Burgos Ave.
+Tourists can get there by riding a jeepney en route to Bangga Patio.

 Upon entering, you will be welcomed by a line of kalachuci trees and a long pathway leading to the graveyard.
 The remains of Don Luis are still kept in the cemetery while Don Eusebio’s are now interred in the San Sebastian Cathedral.
 The whereabouts of Don Jose’s remains, on the other hand, is still unverified.